AlexErlewein/SpellSmut/src/OrthancsSchmiede/README.md

 - PySide6 (Qt for Python)
 - TirganachReloaded CFF Editor modules
 - GameData.cff file from SpellForce original files

+### GameData.cff Placement and Discovery

+Place a copy of `GameData.cff` at:

+- Preferred (used by app and Enhanced Weapon Browser):
+  - `forge/OriginalGameFiles/data/GameData.cff`
+- Additional paths some tools try (wizard/test harness):
+  - `forge/src/OriginalGameFiles/data/GameData.cff`
+  - `forge/src/OriginalGameFiles/GameData.cff`
+  - System install example (macOS): `/Users/<you>/SpellForce Platinum Edition/data/GameData.cff`

+Notes:

+- The Enhanced Weapon Browser shows School Requirements in the right-side REQUIREMENTS panel when CFF is found.
+- If not found, some features may fall back to JSON and requirements may be limited.

 ## Data Sources